Second officer dies weeks after Florence ambush shooting that wounded 7 officers

 Seth Hopkins faces one count of first-degree criminal sexual conduct with a minor under 11 years old and one count of second-degree criminal sexual conduct with a minor between 11 and 14 years.

+We are heartbroken tonight to lose another officer as a result of the horrific shooting in Florence.
+Investigator Farrah B. Turner passed away from her injuries after fighting for her life for more than two weeks.— Gov. Henry McMaster (@henrymcmaster) October 23, 2018

-At the Ashton Drive home, Turner and the other deputies were planning to search Seth Hopkins' room for a girl's undergarments and other clothing, alleging that he had kept "mementos" of sex assaults, according to search warrant affidavits.
+At the Ashton Drive home, Turner and her colleagues were planning to search Seth Hopkins' room for a girl's clothing, alleging that he had kept "mementos" of sex assaults, according to search warrant affidavits.

 "Farrah was the ultimate professional, excelling at everything she did," he said.